davidgundry/explicit-instructions/design/pre-registration.md

 ### Statistical Models

-**Hypothesis 1**: A two-tailed Mann-Whitney U test will be used to test whether the distribution of Accuracy differs significantly between the high-framing condition than the low-framing condition. α = 0.05
+**Hypothesis 1**: A two-tailed Mann-Whitney U test will be used to test whether the distribution of Accuracy differs significantly between the with-intruction condition than the without-instruction condition. α = 0.05

-**Hypothesis 2**: A two-tailed two-sample t-test will be used to test whether the mean scores of Enjoyment are greater in the low-framing condition than the high-framing condition. α = 0.05
+**Hypothesis 2**: A two-tailed two-sample t-test will be used to test whether the mean scores of Enjoyment are greater in the without-instruction condition than the with-instruction condition. α = 0.05

-**Hypothesis 3**: A two-tailed two-sample t-test will be used to test whether the mean scores of Play Framing are greater in the low-framing condition than the high-framing condition. α = 0.05
+**Hypothesis 3**: A two-tailed two-sample t-test will be used to test whether the mean scores of Play Framing are greater in the without-instruction condition than the with-instruction condition. α = 0.05

 ### Data Exclusion